Skip to main content

 Infrared sauna heats the body directly with light.
 Traditional Finnish sauna heats the air around you.
 Traditional saunas tend to drive a stronger cardiovascular response because they get hotter and trigger more vasodilation.
 Infrared is great for skin and relaxation but usually needs longer sessions to match the heart effects.

 Most patients with stable heart disease can use a sauna safely, and many benefit.
-If you have unstable angina, severe aortic stenosis, or recent heart attack within 6 weeks, talk with your physician before starting.
-A sauna is a real cardiovascular stressor.
+If you have unstable angina, severe aortic stenosis, or recent heart attack within 6 weeks, talk with your physician before starting, because the heat puts a heavy load on your heart and blood vessels.

-Most studies show meaningful cardiovascular benefits at sessions of 15 to 20 minutes, four times per week, at 170°F or higher.
+In Laukkanen's Finnish cohort, meaningful cardiovascular benefits appeared at sessions of 15 to 20 minutes, 4 times per week, at 170°F or higher.
 Shorter sessions still help with mood and stress, but the heart and dementia data come from the longer, hotter doses.

 Sauna use during the first trimester is generally avoided due to a possible link with neural tube defects from elevated core temperature.
 Later in pregnancy, brief, cooler sauna use can be safe with physician approval.
 We always check before recommending sauna to pregnant patients.